 Spinach can be stored in its original bag in the refrigerator for three to four days.
 Avoid washing spinach before storing it because the moisture can cause it to spoil more quickly.
 If you have leftover cooked spinach, cover it well, refrigerate, and use it the next day in an omelet.

 Loose spinach should be washed thoroughly just before using since the leaves and stems tend to collect sand and soil.
-In order to clean properly, place spinach leaves in a colander or bowl of a salad spinner and rinse with cold water, tossing gently with your hands.
+In order to clean properly, place spinach leaves in a colander or in the bowl of a salad spinner and rinse with cold water, tossing gently with your hands.
 Then spin the leaves in the salad spinner or dry them with a paper towel.
 (If you are planning to cook the spinach, don’t bother to dry the leaves.)
 Be sure to remove any overly thick stems for a better presentation and more even cooking.
-While raw spinach makes a delicious salad base, some of its nutrients (like lutein and beta-carotene) are better absorbed by the body when the spinach is prepared with a small amount of olive oil or another unsaturated fat.
+While raw spinach makes a delicious salad base, some of its nutrients (like lutein and beta-carotene) are better absorbed by the body when the spinach is prepared with a small amount of extra-virgin olive oil or another unsaturated fat.
 Here are some ways to enjoy spinach both raw and cooked:

 - Prepare a flavorful spinach-and-artichoke dip with part-skim ricotta

 - Serve fresh spinach leaves with chopped hard-boiled egg, crumbled turkey bacon, and a vinaigrette dressing made with red wine vinegar and extra-virgin olive oil